 Form PF

-Last updated: October 06, 2025
+Last updated: October 20, 2025

 Quick definition

-Form PF (Private Fund) is a required SEC filing for investment advisers who manage private funds with at least $150 million in assets.
+Form PF is a required SEC filing for investment advisers who manage private funds with at least $150 million in assets.
 The form collects detailed information about how these funds operate, including their use of borrowed money, investor makeup, and investment holdings.
 This data helps regulators monitor risks that could affect the broader financial system.

 Form PF is a comprehensive report that collects data about private funds to help regulators monitor systemic riskRisks that could threaten the stability of the entire financial system, rather than just individual institutions, and are closely monitored by regulators..
 The Financial Stability Oversight CouncilGroup of federal regulators created by Dodd-Frank to identify and address risks that could threaten the stability of the U.S. financial system.
 (FSOC) uses this information to watch for potential threats to the U.S. financial system.
 Under Investment Advisers Act of 1940 Investment Advisers Act of 1940 The Investment Advisers Act of 1940 is the primary U.S. legislation regulating investment advisers, including hedge fund managers, establishing registration requirements, fiduciary duties, disclosure obligations, and compliance standards for advisers meeting certain thresholds.
 Rule 204(b)-1, any registered investment adviser Registered investment adviser (RIA) A registered investment adviser (RIA) is a hedge fund manager or other investment adviser that has registered with the SEC or state securities regulators.
-These advisers must follow comprehensive rules including fiduciary duties, compliance requirements, and regular examinations. that manages private funds must file these periodic reports with the SEC if they have at least $150 million in assets at the end of their fiscal year.
+These advisers must follow comprehensive rules including fiduciary duties, compliance requirements, and regular examinations. that manages private funds must file these periodic reports with the SEC if they had at least $150 million in assets at the end of their fiscal year.

-This reporting requirement comes from the Dodd-Frank Act Dodd-Frank Act The Dodd-Frank Act (Dodd-Frank Wall Street Reform and Consumer Protection Act) is comprehensive U.S. financial regulatory legislation enacted in 2010 that significantly impacted hedge funds through registration requirements, reporting obligations, trading restrictions, and enhanced compliance standards. , which created FSOC after the 2008 financial crisis.
-The law gave FSOC the job of overseeing systemic risk throughout the U.S. financial system.
+This reporting requirement comes from the Dodd-Frank Act Dodd-Frank Act The Dodd-Frank Act (Dodd-Frank Wall Street Reform and Consumer Protection Act) is comprehensive U.S. financial regulatory legislation enacted in 2010 that significantly impacted hedge funds through registration requirements, reporting obligations, trading restrictions, and enhanced compliance standards. , which Congress passed after the 2008 financial crisis.
+The law created FSOC and gave it the job of overseeing systemic risk throughout the U.S. financial system.
 To do this effectively, FSOC needs data from regulatory agencies like the SEC and the Commodity Futures Trading Commission (CFTC).
-Form PF serves as one of the main tools for gathering private fund information.
-This allows FSOC to evaluate potential risks and identify vulnerabilities in the market before they become major problems.

 Additional fund categories include: